Welcome Digital Geographers

 Emma Fraser, PhD

-Board Member At-Large Assistant Teaching Professor, University of California, Berkeley Emma’s research considers digital culture, space and place, modern ruins, and visual media in relation to urban experience and the writings of Walter Benjamin and the Frankfurt School.
+Secretary/Treasurer Assistant Professor, University of California, Berkeley Emma’s research considers digital culture, space and place, modern ruins, and visual media in relation to urban experience and the writings of Walter Benjamin and the Frankfurt School.
 Emma also researches and writes about games and play across sociology, geography, game studies and media and cultural theory. emma.fraser@berkeley.edu